TedStudley/Advection-Diffusion-Codes/Advection/1D/README.md

 -----------------
 Similar to the initial temperature conditions, the advection methods also work in-place.
 In general, they are functions of the form

-`void (*) (Ref<VectorXd> u, unsigned int N, double v, double delta_t)`
+`void (*) (Ref&lt;VectorXd&gt; u, const int N, const double v, const double delta_t)`

 where `u` is, again, a reference to the vector object describing the scalar temperature field, `N` is the number of subdivisions of the interval domain, `v` is the velocity of advection, and `delta_t` is the length of the current timestep.
 Be warned that depending on the choice of `N`, `v` and `delta_t`, the maximum stable CFL value for some advection methods may be exceeded.
 Most functions will attempt to warn the user if these parameters are chosen such that the CFL condition exceeds 1.0, where stability is not generally guaranteed.

 Output
 ------
 Output is handled almost entirely through Eigen.
-The VectorXd object can be easily output to any output stream using `operator<<`.
+The VectorXd object can be easily output to any output stream using `operator&lt;&lt;`.
 I have found it useful to output the transpose of the temperature vector, which can be done using the `VectorXd::transpose()` member function.

 Function Quickreference
 =======================